Breast screening register

-We will ask for your consent to hold and use this information each time you have a breast screening test.
+We will ask for your consent to hold and use this information each time you have a breast screen.

-If you have had a mammogram as a private patient, we will not hold this information.
-We are also unable to access any information or results of tests you have had as a private patient.
+If you had a mammogram as a private patient, we do not hold this information.
+We're not able to access any information or results of tests you've had as a private patient.

 How we use your information

-We also share your information with other health services that provide follow-up care for screening.
+We also share your information with health services that provide follow-up care.

 - the lab which checks your biopsy result, if needed

-- the hospital clinic where you receive treatment, if needed
+- the hospital clinic where you get treatment if needed

 We do this to make sure we have an accurate record of your screening history.

-We use your information to check that BreastCheck is:
+We use your information to make sure that BreastCheck:

-- helping to reduce the number of breast cancer deaths
+- helps to reduce the number of breast cancer deaths

-- performing in line with international best practice
+- performs in line with international best practice

-We may also use your screening information in teaching and in reviews of our screening programme.
-This helps us to improve our screening programme.
+We may use your information in teaching and reviewing the screening programme.
+This helps us to improve the programme.